Edith Díaz

 Edith Diaz (October 23, 1939 – November 19, 2009) was a Puerto Rican actress known for the roles in film, television, and stage.
 She co-founded the Screen Actors Guild's Ethnic Minorities Committee in 1972.
+In Hollywood, Díaz appeared in Born on the Fourth of July (1989), Sister Act (1992), Sister Act 2: Back in the habit (1993), Nick of Time (1995), Theodore Rex (1996), Scenes from a Class Struggle in Beverly Hills (1989), First Watch (2003) and Oh Baby!
+(2008).
+She also starred in Popi, the first Latin situation comedy in English-language television.

 Life and career

 Early life and education

 Diaz was born in Mayaguez, Puerto Rico.
-She studied under noted acting teacher Stella Adler and at the Actors Studio in the New York City.
+She had a sister and a brother, Arcadio, who later became a professor at Princeton University.
+Díaz studied within the University of Puerto Rico's (UPR) drama department and participated in plays such as La Espera.
+After leaving for New York, she studied under noted acting teacher Stella Adler and at the Actors Studio in the New York City.
+There, Díaz joined the Puerto Rican Traveling Theater.
+During this time, she began her participation in television roles.
+In 1973, Díaz joined the New York Shakespeare Festival, with whom she acted in Two gentlemen of Verona.

 Film

 Her film credits included Born on the Fourth of July (1989), Sister Act (1992), Sister Act 2: Back in the Habit (1993), Nick of Time (1995), and her final appearance, Oh Baby!
 (2008).
+Convinced that she could land a role in one of Federico Fellini's films, Díaz travelled to Italy.
+There she succeeded in landing a role in La città delle donne (1980).
+There, she also aided Irene de Bari by arranging an interview with Fellini for her brother.

 Television

 On television, Diaz appeared in the short-lived 1975-76 CBS television series, Popi, which starred Hector Elizondo.
 Popi, which aired on CBS for eleven episodes, was one of the first television series on American network television to feature a Hispanic theme and cast.
-Her other television credits included guest roles on Quincy, M.E., Police Woman, St. Elsewhere, All in the Family, The F.B.I., Barney Miller and The Twilight Zone.
+Her other television credits included guest roles on Emergency!,Quincy, M.E., Police Woman, St. Elsewhere, All in the Family, The F.B.I., Barney Miller and The Twilight Zone.
 In 1991, she played Desi Arnaz's mother, Dolores, in the television movie Lucy & Desi: Before the Laughter, on CBS.
 In the 1973 episode "A Bullet for El Diablo", on Hawaii Five-O, Diaz appeared in a dual role as half-sisters Rita Salazar and Maria Ramos.